PeterCamilleri/mysh/README.md

     $ mysh
     mysh>

+Then start entering some commands!
 This prompt can be used to execute four sorts of commands:

 * Ruby expressions, which are preceded by the equal (=) sign.
 * Internal commands that are processed directly by mysh